What to see in Barcelona

 Archaeology Museum of Catalonia

-If you’re interested in the history of Catalonia dating back to prehistoric times, there’s plenty to like about the Archaeology Museum of Catalonia.
+The history of Catalonia dating back to prehistoric times under one roof.
+There’s plenty to like about the Archaeology Museum of Catalonia.

 Museu d’Art Contemporani de Barcelona (MACBA)